-The schools of the Patriarchate were created when the Patriarchate was reestablished in 1847.
+The schools of the Latin Patriarchate were created when the Patriarchate was re-established in 1847.
 The Patriarch at the time, H.B.
-Valerga, saw it as a way to reach Christian families in different towns and villages.
+Joseph Valerga, saw it as a way to reach Christian families in different towns and villages.
 Even today, by participating in the education and school education of children, the Latin Church is present daily in the Christian communities formed by families.
-By the same token, the Latin Patriarchate of Jerusalem has become an stakeholder that promotes the interests and welfare of local communities.
+By the same token, the Latin Patriarchate of Jerusalem has become a stakeholder that promotes the interests and welfare of local communities.

-The Patriarchate now has 41 schools spread across Jordan, Palestine and Israel.
-In these institutions, every effort is made to ensure that students develop in a healthy environment and receive quality education.
+The Patriarchate now has 43 schools spread across Jordan, Palestine and Israel.
+In these institutions, every effort is made to ensure that students develop in a healthy environment and receive a high-quality education.
 Education is a diocesan priority because good training is a source of hope for younger generations and their families.
-For this, the Patriarchate is committed to providing it to all children, from kindergarten to high school.
+Because of this, the Patriarchate is committed to providing it to all children, from kindergarten to high school.

 Although fee-paying, these schools are accessible to everyone, regardless of families’ income.
-Thus, the poorest families are exempt from tuition fees.
-This access to education for all would not be possible without the donations and the major financial support of the Knights of the Order of the Holy Sepulcher.
+The poorest families are exempt from tuition fees.
+This policy would not be possible without donations and the major financial support of the Knights of the Order of the Holy Sepulcher.

-Patriarchate schools employ nearly 1,600 teachers, administrators and educators and provide education to more than 19,000 children.
+The Patriarchate schools employ nearly 1,800 teachers, administrators and educators, and provide education to more than 19,000 children.

-In Israel, the role of Patriarchate schools has been recognized since 1989.
-Despite their significant decline in 2017, the subsidies paid partly cover teachers’ salaries and enable them to face many financial challenges.
+In Israel, the role of the Patriarchate schools has been recognized since 1989.
+Despite their significant decline in 2017, the subsidies partly cover teachers’ salaries and enable them to face many financial challenges.

-Convinced that the environment in which children between the ages of three and five years live is decisive in the development of their learning capacity and their character, the Patriarchate Schools general directorate has opened establishments that cater to the youngest, Kindergartens.
-Primary and secondary schools then lead students to the equivalent of the Baccalaureate, Tawjihi.
+Convinced that the environment in which children between the ages of three and five years old live is decisive in the development of their learning capacity and their character, the general directorate of the schools of the Latin Patriarchate has opened establishments that cater to the youngest, kindergartens.
+Primary and secondary schools then lead students to the equivalent of the caccalaureate, Tawjihi.
 Consequently, children are accompanied from a very young age to the beginning of adulthood.